Read-The-Question/rtq-review/src/pages/md/owners/owner_ac_all.md

 <div class='workings'>
 <div class='working'>

-As pr the question,
+As per the question,

 Each number in the sequence is double the previous number.
-So:
+Hence the sequence would be :

 $
 \begin{matrix}